pijll/18xx-unified-rules/games/18ChesapeakeOTR.md

 ### Certificate limit

-Private company certificates count towards the certificate limit.
+A player may not buy a share that would take them over the certificate limit.

+If a player owns more certificates than the certificate limit, they must sell shares until they comply with the certificate limit in their next SDR turn.

-Shares in companies with a share value in the yellow, orange and brown zones on the market do not count towards the certificate limit.
+Shares in companies with a share value in the yellow zone on the market do not count towards the certificate limit.

+Private company certificates
+count towards the certificate limit.

 ### Starting a company

+When a player buys the president's certificate of a company, they choose the par value of the company from the options indicated on the stock market chart.

+After the president's certificate has been bought, the other shares are available.

 A railroad company floats immediately when 50% of the shares has been sold from the IPO.
 The company receives 10 times the share value.
 The home token is placed
 at the start of the company's turn in the next operating round.

+### Presidentship

+If at any time a player has more shares of a company than that company's president, they become the president of that company.

+They exchange two share certificates for the president's certificate, and receive the company charter.

+If two players have more shares than the president, and have an equal number of shares, the first player in player order after the former president becomes the new president.

 ### End of SDR